FredM67/PVRouter-3-phase/README.md

 My version of the 3-phase Mk2PVRouter firmware (see http://www.mk2pvrouter.co.uk)

 Robin Emley already proposes a 3 phase PV-router (https://www.mk2pvrouter.co.uk/3-phase-version.html).
-It supports 3 resistive output loads, which a completely independant.
+It supports 3 resistive output loads, which are completely independant.

 Goal was to modify/optimize the sketch for the "special" case of a 3-phase water heater.
 A 3-phase water heater is composed in fact of 3 independant heating elements.
 Most of the time, such a heater can be connected in mono, or 3-phase WYE or 3-phase Delta.
 When connected in WYE (without variator), there's no need of a neutral wire because the system is equaly distributed, so at any time, there's no current flowing to the neutral.

 If a variator is used, the neutral wire must be connected.

 Added functionalities: